European Museum of the Year Award Council of Europe Museum Prize

 THE JUDGING PROCESS

-All candidates are considered by the EMYA Judging Panel, which is an independent international expert body appointed by the EMT Board of Trustees.
+All candidates are considered by the EMYA Judging Panel, which is an independent international expert body appointed by the EMF Board of Trustees.
 Judges are not remunerated by EMF for their participation in the judging process.

 Museums applying to enter the competition will be judged in the following way: